My Education, Experience & Interests

 Currently, much of my free time is spent reading the seminars of Jacques Lacan and commentaries on those seminars (you can visit the Writing tab to read why I am interested in Lacan).
 Otherwise, my favorite activities in Los Angeles include watching Gustavo Dudamel conduct the LA Philharmonic from the orchestra view (behind the stage) seats, practicing yoga with Jerome Mercier at Power Yoga East, riding my bike along the beach, going to jazz shows when I can find them, and visiting museums.
 If you are interested in the type of art I appreciate please visit The Opposite Of War is Art Instagram page to see photos I have taken of artworks.

-In addition to the Lacan study group and Lacan seminar in which I partake, thanks to the Senior School program I attend undergraduate and graduate classes at UCLA in the philosophy, French, and comparative literature departments.
+In addition to various Lacan study groups in which I partake, thanks to the Senior Scholar program I attend undergraduate and graduate classes at UCLA in the psychology, political science, philosophy, French, and comparative literature departments.

 The Sunday New York Times has been my faithful portal into Western civilization (or lack thereof) during the past thirty-five years.
 On weekdays I consult the Guardian, Liberation, NPR and Politico.
 If you do the math, it is easy to reckon from that list that I am, in fact, a leftie.
 When pressed I will assert that antiquated systems such as the electoral college and voting via chads as well as privately financed electoral campaigns must be retired; we will know that we have reached the next stage of the project currently referred to as “the United States of America” when we vote via our telephones and marauding gangs known as “democrats” and “republicans” are firmly ensconced in the dustbin of history.

 My favorite podcasts are “The Partially Examined Life” and Adele Van Reeth’s “Les Chemins de la Philosophie.”
-On Audible I am currently listening to “Histoire de la psychanalyse en France” by Elisabeth Roudinesco, Slavoj Zizek’s “Like A Thief in Broad Daylight” and “Recovery: Freedom from Our Addictions” by scholar and poet Russell Brand.
+On Audible I am currently listening to “The Age of Surveillance Capitalism” by Shoshana Zuboff, “Just So” by Alan Watts,” Slavoj Zizek’s “Like A Thief in Broad Daylight” and “Recovery: Freedom from Our Addictions” by scholar and poet Russell Brand.

 Musically, although my iTunes library has over 200 gigabytes of music, Esperanza Spalding has been recently resounding most often throughout my home.
 During breaks I spin my old iPod to playlists of either Thelonious Monk, Van Morrison, John Coltrane, Miles Davis, Diana Krall, Charlie Christian, Yes (for the car mostly), Grant Green, Kamasi Washington, Kate Bush, Lloyd Cole (vastly underrated), Led Zeppelin, Simple Minds (a guilty pleasure), Steely Dan and myriad 80’s bands such as The Lover Speaks, The Smiths, The Cure, New Order and more “one-hit wonders” than I care to admit (The Lover Speaks is actually a 3 hit wonder, as I discussed at length many years ago with their producer, Jimmy Iovine).
 When I jog I usually pound testosterone directly into my ears via The Gaslight Anthem, Thin Lizzy (Phil Lynott was the greatest crooner), UFO (with Michael Schenker), Night Ranger, Iron Maiden, Rage Against the Machine, My Chemical Romance, Rush and Led Zeppelin.
 My favorite songwriters are Richard Thompson, Patti Smith, Peter Gabriel, Ani DiFranco, Daniel Lanois, Leonard Cohen, Elvis Costello, Van Morrison, The Talking Heads, Kate Bush, Sting, Bob Dylan, Hugh Christopher Brown and there are a handful of songs by Bruce Springsteen from his first two albums that are magical and iconic.
 I would be remiss if I failed to mention that the surreal flavors that Adrian Belew contributed to the music of Frank Zappa, The Talking Heads, and, of course, King Crimson never fail to put a smile on my face.